-The crowdfunding campaign you’ve spent countless hours on (along with some blood, sweat and tears) is coming to an end, but you don’t want all of your hard work to stop there.
+Your crowdfunding campaign is coming to an end, the one you’ve spent countless hours on (along with some blood, sweat and tears) is almost over, but you don’t want all of your hard work to stop there.
 You need to know where to go next.
 There are several different directions you can go after a successful crowdfunding campaign.
 Some of the most popular platforms among post-crowdfunding campaign creators are Indiegogoo InDemand and Amazon Launchpad, while others choose to launch their own ecommerce site.
 To help you make your decision, let’s take a look at these three options in more detail.

 #1 IndieGoGo InDemand